master-q/masterq-docs/presentations/20170807_riken_aics/20170807_riken_aics.md

 * John Meacham creates own Haskell compiler, named "jhc".
 * http://repetae.net/computer/jhc/
-* I forked jhc to be customized embedded system.
+* I forked jhc to be customized for embedded system.
-* The compiler is called "Ajhc".
+* The compiler is named "Ajhc".
 * http://ajhc.metasepi.org/

 # How does Ajhc work?